matthewabrams/citi-bikes-2022/README.md

 * What is the average time amount spent riding a Citi Bike?

-# Folder
+# Scripts

-Here is the structure of the repository:
+Here is the structure of the script:

 ```

-Data                # Folder contains all the the original and prepared datasets.
-Scripts             # Folder contains scripts of advanced analysis like regression and cluster analysis
+Bikes NYC Cleaning Data

+1) Importing Libraries and DataFrame
+2) Combining Dataframes
+3) Checking for missing values, duplicates, and inconsistant values
+4) Changing datatypes and adding new columns
+5) Exporting Finalized Dataframe to Desktop

 ```